Fujifilm X100 Full Guide: Setup & Settings

 I recently did a full review of this camera, the original X100.
 And I noticed in the comments of the video that some of you were interested in purchasing one, and some of you recently did.

-So if you're wondering what to do after you pick one up, setup, settings, and how to shoot with it, then this post is for you.
+So if you're wondering what to do after you pick one up, setup, the settings and how to shoot with it, then this post is for you.

 Before You Buy The X100